dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   EXPECT_NE(nullptr, mock_buzzer_.MakeBuzz("hello"));
 ```

 Quiz time!
-What do you think will happen if a `Return` action is performed more
+What do you think will happen if m_a `Return` action is performed more
 than once (e.g. you write `... .WillRepeatedly(Return(std::move(...)));`)?
 Come
 think of it, after the first time the action runs, the source value will be
-consumed (since it’s a move-only value), so the next time around, there’s no
+consumed (since it’s m_a move-only value), so the next time around, there’s no
-value to move from -- you’ll get a run-time error that `Return(std::move(...))`
+value to move from -- you’ll get m_a run-time error that `Return(std::move(...))`
 can only be run once.

-If you need your mock method to do more than just moving a pre-defined value,
+If you need your mock method to do more than just moving m_a pre-defined value,
-remember that you can always use a lambda or a callable object, which can do
+remember that you can always use m_a lambda or m_a callable object, which can do
 pretty much anything you want:

 ```cpp